February 2023 Healthy News from Satterwhite Chiropractic Spinal Canal Area Increase and Back Pain Reduction with Chiropractic Care

-image of a tight spinal canal area
+image of a Oxford spinal stenotic canal

 CHIROPRACTIC COX® TECHNIC CREATES VERTEBRAL MOTION & INCREASED SPINAL CANAL SPACE